Information for Parents and Carers regarding Funded 10 hours Provision for 3 and 4 Year Olds

 All late applications that are not deemed as exceptions will be dealt with after those who made their application at the correct time.
 This could result in a child not being offered a place, or all the sessions requested, in their choice of setting/s.
 The Authority will, however, allocate the child a place/sessions at an alternative setting.

 If a parent/carer wants to change the sessions they wish their child to attend at a setting, they can discuss it with the setting, in the first instance, to see if it may be possible to have an alternative/additional session/s, however, a prescribed form will need to be completed outlining the changes.
-A copy of the form is available from either the setting or the Admissions Team, and should be return to email@example.com in order that the request can be considered.
+A copy of the form is available from either the setting or the Admissions Team, and should be returned to firstname.lastname@example.org in order that the request can be considered.
 A child cannot change their sessions until confirmation has been received from the Admissions Team.

 Parents/carers, may where possible, pay for a place for their child to attend a setting, provided there is one available, however, the child would be required to give up this place if it is ever required for a child requesting a funded place at the setting.

-If a child does not commence at a setting, or does not attend the setting for 10 consecutive days and the parent/carer has not contact the Setting Leader with a reason for the absence, the Authority will withdraw the place.
+If a child does not commence at a setting, or does not attend the setting for 10 consecutive days and the parent/carer has not contacted the Setting Leader with a reason for the absence, the Authority will withdraw the place.
 Places are not held for more than one month unless the place has not been taken up due to a bereavement, or serious illness/accident to the child or parent/carer.
 (Evidence may need to be provided to support your case.)

 If a child's place is withdrawn by the Authority and the parent/carer wishes the child to attend an Early Years Funded Education Setting at any time in the future, a Parental Preference for Early Years Funded Education (3 and 4 year old provision) must be completed and returned to the Admission Team at Powys County Hall.

 Welsh Government regulations relating to pre-school provision are specific that if a child is unsuccessful in gaining a place in a pre-school setting there is no right of appeal against the decision.
-Also, by gaining a plcae in a pre-school setting does not guarantee a place in a reception class at a primary school.
+Also, by gaining a place in a pre-school setting does not guarantee a place in a reception class at a primary school.